 Those convicted of rape will also have their personal information publicly listed.
 North Carolina’s sex offender registry includes their photo, name, and address.
 Depending on the offense, the time required to be on the registry can vary.
 As a convicted sexual offender, housing, employment, and education may be severely limited.

 Common Rape Defenses

 Skilled criminal defense attorneys have a few different ways to defend against criminal charges like rape.
 Without proof of injury, accomplices, or deadly weapons, the charge of first-degree rape can be reduced.
 Lesser charges mean less prison time.
 The most common arguments defense attorneys use against rape charges are innocence and consent.
 Many of these cases have no eye-witnesses, so they depend on the testimony of the parties involved.

 It is important that you choose a law firm with the skill to handle rape and sexual assault cases.
 Aden Wilkie is skilled at uncovering crucial details of the defense case as well as pointing out inconsistencies in the prosecution’s case.
-Schedule your free consultation and begin your attorney-client relationship today by calling 910-333-9626.
+Schedule your consultation and begin your attorney-client relationship today by calling 910-333-9626.

 Why You Need an Experienced Criminal Defense Attorney to Fight Your NC Rape Charges